pgpkeys-eu/pgpkeys-eu.github.io/docs/scratchpad/archive/subpacket-classes.md

 		Key Server Preferences, Preferred Key Server, Features, (Preferred AEAD Algorithms), Preferred AEAD Ciphersuites, (Replacement Key).

 	* Revocation subpackets.
-		These are only meaningful in a revocation signature.
+		These are only meaningful in signatures of the Key Revocation, Subkey Revocation or Certificate Revocation categories.
 		They SHOULD NOT be used elsewhere.
 		They MUST be placed in the hashed area.

 		Subpacket types: Reason for Revocation.

-	* Key property subpackets.
+	* Binding subpackets.
-		These are only meaningful in a direct or binding self-sig (or historically a self-cert over the primary User ID) and define properties of that particular (sub)key.
+		These are only meaningful in a signature of the Binding category (or for v4 keys, a self-cert over the primary User ID) and define properties of that particular (sub)key.
 		They SHOULD NOT be used elsewhere.
 		They MUST be placed in the hashed area.